livewire/livewire/docs/7_event_actions.md

-# Event Listeners
+# Event Actions

 Livewire currently offers a handful of directives to make listening to browser events trivial.
-The common format for all of them is: `wire:[browser event]="[component method]"`.
+The common format for all of them is: `wire:[event]="[action]"`.

 Here are some common events you may need to listen for: